kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 [testing-guidelines]: https://git.k8s.io/community/contributors/devel/sig-testing/testing.md
 -->

-[ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.
+[ X ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.